agilestacks/components/agilestacks-cloud/docker/README.md

 # Run stack

-- `make deploy TYPE=creds`  to run stack with static AWS credentials.
+- `make deploy KIND=creds`  to run stack with static AWS credentials.
 It will also create a cross account IAM role
-- `make deploy TYPE=role` uses cross account role to access
+- `make deploy KIND=role` uses cross account role to access

 # Environment variables variables

 Terraform 0.9+ should be installed.
 - `AWS_DEFAULT_PROFILE` - base cloud account credentials are taken from profile or EC2 instance profile
 - `AWS_DEFAULT_REGION` - region of base cloud account
-- `CREDS` - `aws` or `role`
+- `KIND` - `creds` or `role`
 - `TF_VAR_name` - name of the cloud account (in terms of Control Plane)
 - `TF_VAR_base_domain` - base domain (a hosted zone name in out account)
 - `TF_VAR_client_aws_region` - AWS region in cloud account